raynamharris/BehavEphyRNAseq/bin/all.md

 --------------

-In the summers of 2015 and 2016, I processed a bunch of hippocampal tissue samples from WT and FMR1-KO mice.
+In the summers of 2015 and 2016, I processed a bunch of hippocampal tissue samples from 59 mice.
 Most mice were trained in an active place avoidance task or used as yoked controls; however, a few animals were taken straight from the home cage.
 This data has been cleaned using a different script `02a_punches.R`.

-THis
+THis output provides a summary of the samples and the various factors that descibe them.

     ##       RNAseqID      Mouse      year    Genotype    jobnumber  Punch
     ##  100-CA1-1: 1   15-100 :14   2015:71   FMR1: 9   JA16268: 4   CA1:43